angusshire/memscan/README.md

 memscan
 =======

-`memscan` is a command line utility for scanning a process's memory.
+`memscan` is a command line utility for scanning a user-mode process's memory.
 It is compatible with 64-bit Windows, and will not work on 32-bit Windows.

 ### Usage